 Results generated by the CP Self-Assessment

-If you would like to have a third-party opinion on your client protection practices, you can also have an external assessment conducted by SPI qualified auditors.
-You could also reach out to assessors accredited by the Smart Campaign.
+If you would like to have a third-party opinion on your client protection practices, you can also have an external assessment conducted by experts from our SPM Pro Network.
 Although the client protection standards have been updated since the Smart Campaign closed, these consultants are well-versed in client protection issues and can help you improve practices as you move along the pathway.

 The SPI Online is an online tool that assesses an FSP's social performance management (SPM) practices.
 This is a great option for FSPs who want to evaluate their client protection practices plus a larger set of SPM practices.
 It provides a more complete picture of an organization's client centricity.